michaeltelford/broken_link_finder/README.md

 - Create a `broken_link_finder` executable.
 - Add logger functionality (especially useful in the console during development).
-- Update the `wgit` gem as soon as redirects are implemented.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
-Then, run `rake test` to run the tests.
+Then, run `bundle exec rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release[origin]`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing

-Bug reports and pull requests are welcome on GitHub [here](https://github.com/michaeltelford/broken-link-finder).
+Bug reports and pull requests are welcome on [GitHub](https://github.com/michaeltelford/broken-link-finder).

 ## License